TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 ## Input Buffers
 Note to cheaters who dare to contact me with questions: none of this can be used to control vehicle.

 Plugin supports sending input to the game (using rFactor 2 API).
 Please use this stuff with extreme care - it can cause game freezes and unexpected behavior.
+When working with the input buffers, make sure to set `DebugOutputLevel` to `15` and `DebugOutputSource` to `32767` and review `UserData\Log\RF2SMMP_DebugOutput.txt` for errors and warnings.

 Monitor app includes sample code that uses Input buffers.